nayowl/Surfs_Up/README.md

 ## 4 Summary

 The following is the summary of the comparison between June and December temperature and precipitation:
-  * From the mean temperature we can see that there is not much difference on temperature between June and December.
+  * There is not much temperature difference as shown in the mean temperature data.
 The mean and median are not far apart means that the data is not spread out.
 This indicates that the temperature is mild and warm all year round.
   * The maximum precipitation is far away from the mean, this can indicate that there is an outlier.
 The standard deviation is high, mean, and median or 2nd quartile are far apart, meaning that distribution of the data is highly spread out.
 To add information about the precipitation in all year round, two graph describing precipitation for year 2015 and 2016 is added.
-From Figure 3 and Figure 4, we can see that there is always an precipitation outlier in every month.
-But the average precipitation all year round is under 2
+There is always a precipitation outlier in every month as suggested by Figure 3 and 4, however, the average precipitation for all year around stays under 2.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/88597187/138211563-73a503cb-1b4d-4016-b61d-8bf7c2fe79ad.jpg"/>